 2.11.6 Chair

 The Chair shall be responsible for the operation of the Board of Directors (and Council of Governors), and chair all Board of Directors (and Council of Governors) meetings when present.
-The Chair must comply with the individual’s terms of appointment and with these Standing Orders.
+The Chair must comply with his terms of appointment and with these Standing Orders.

+The Chair shall work in close harmony with the Chief Executive and shall ensure that key and appropriate issues are discussed by the Board in a timely manner with all the necessary information and advice being made available to the Board to inform the debate and ultimate resolutions.

 Vice-Chair

-Where the Chair dies or ceases to hold office, or where the individual is unable to perform the individual’s duties as Chair owing to illness, conflict of interest or any other cause, the Vice-Chair shall act as Chair and perform the Chair’s duties until a new Chair is appointed or the existing Chair resumes the individual’s duties, as the case may be.
+If the Chair dies or ceases to hold office, or is unable to perform his duties as Chair owing to illness, conflict of interest or any other cause, the Vice-Chair shall act as Chair and perform the Chair’s duties until a new Chair is appointed or the existing Chair resumes his duties, as the case may be.

-The Chair shall work in close harmony with the Chief Executive and shall ensure that key and appropriate issues are discussed by the Board in a timely manner with all the necessary information and advice being made available to the Board to inform the debate and ultimate resolutions.

 Senior Independent Director

-The Senior Independent Director shall perform the role set out in “The NHS Foundation Trust Code of Governance” (2006) issued by Monitor.
+The Senior Independent Director shall perform the role set out in “The NHS Foundation Trust Code of Governance” issued by Monitor as may be amended from time to time.

 Joint Executive Directors